clabordec/windows-server-2022/README.md

     - Asia
 - Create user accounts and groups within these OUs
 - Add the following groups: Users, Computers and Servers
-- Add 3 Users for each Department
+- Add the following departments
     - Users
         - IT
         - Accounting